Tambralinga: Early coastal polities: 5th century BCE – 5th century CE

-Present-peninsular Thailand has long been considered an important area in social interaction as the gateway between the South China Sea and the India Ocean since the protohistoric period (c.
+Present-day peninsular Thailand has long been considered an important area in social interaction as the gateway between the South China Sea and the India Ocean since the protohistoric period (c.
 500 BCE–500 CE).
-Hermann Kulke (1990) suggests that complex pre-Indianized political entities in present-day peninsular Thailand existed before the first millennium CE and developed to the centralized polities around the mid-first millennium CE through the Indianization, by adopting Indic ideologies to extent the power as well as institutionalizing god-king statuses and dynamic traditions.
-Tambralinga was one of the significant centralized polities in the area that was mentioned in Indian literature of the 2nd century CE.
-Previous scholars assume that Tambralingawas situated near modern Nakhon Si Thammarat or Ligor, based on text given in the inscription No. 28 found in Phra Maha That temple at the center of modern Nakhon Si Thammarat, engraved with Pallava scripts in Sanskrit language dated to the 5th century CE.
+Hermann Kulke (1990) suggests that complex pre-Indianized political entities in present-day peninsular Thailand existed before the first millennium CE and developed into centralized polities around the mid-first millennium CE through Indianization, by adopting Indic ideologies to extend power as well as institutionalizing god-king status and dynamic traditions.
+Tambralinga was one of the significant centralized polities in the area that was mentioned by Indian literature of the 2nd century CE.
+The Tamali of the Pali Mahā Niddesa has been linked to Tambraliṅga on the eastern shore of the peninsula, a designation that may have embraced a stretch of coast including Chaiya and Chumphon rather than a single settlement.
+Scholars have assumed that Tambralinga was situated near modern Nakhon Si Thammarat (Ligor), which appears valid based on text given in inscription No. 28 found in Phra Maha That temple at the center of modern Nakhon Si Thammarat, engraved with Pallava scripts in Sanskrit language dated to the 5th century CE, which mentions the Tambralingeshvra meaning the "Siva of Tambralinga" or "Lord of Tambralinga".

-However, based on Chinese chronicles and ignored local inscriptions, some academics are inclined to believe that the beginning of Tambralinga as an autonomous polity dates to the 10th or 11th century instead, and before that date, it was overshadowed by the northern neighbor Pan Pan centered at the area around the Bay of Bandon in present-day Thailand's Surat Thani province.
+However, some scholars who place more emphasis on Chinese records than local inscriptions are inclined to believe that the beginning of Tambralinga as an autonomous polity dates to the 10th or 11th century instead, and that before that date it was overshadowed by Pan Pan centered at the area around the Bay of Bandon in present-day Surat Thani province.

-The region was under the domination first of Funan and then of Chenla from the beginning of the 3rd century until it was conquered by Srivijaya in the latter part of the 8th.
+The region was first under the domination of Funan and then of Chenla from the beginning of the 3rd century until it was conquered by Srivijaya in the latter part of the 8th.

 Early mandalas: 5th – 10th centuries CE

-The Chinese Songhuiyaogao chronicle mentions a country named Danliumei (Tan-liu-mei), stating many details during the period from 970 to 1070.
+The Chinese Songhuiyaogao chronicle mentions a country named Danliumei (Tan-liu-mei), including many details during the period from 970 to 1070.
 It gives the impression that the kingdom was an independent state at that time, sending embassies to the court of China under the Song dynasty in 1001, 1016 and 1070.
-Danliumei is assumed to be a Chinese rendering of Tambralinga, the location of that state however is not precisely described.
+Danliumei is assumed to be a Chinese rendering of Tambralinga, though the location of Danliumei is not precisely described by the chronicles.
 The chronicle of Ma Duanlin and the Songshi, mention similarly named states, Zhoumeiliu (Chou-mei-liu) and Danmeiliu (Tan-liu-mei) respectively, that are also reported to have sent their first mission to China in 1001, which makes it likely that they refer to the same state.